poolik/callback-websocket/README.md

 My testing shows that it **increases the speed of a request up to ~80%**
 ![Performance comparision](http://f.cl.ly/items/2O290L3A3C1Q3O3S3e1Z/performance_comparison_large.png)

-But don't take my word for it, check out the [performance-comparison example](https://github.com/poolik/callback-websocket-examples/tree/master/performance-comparison) and run your own tests
+But don't take my word for it, check out the [performance-comparison example](https://github.com/poolik/callback-websocket-examples/tree/master/performance-comparison) and run your own tests!

 ## Installation
 1. Just add a dependency like so: